 The end of one year and the beginning of the next is often a time for reflection and setting personal goals.
 As a business owner, manager or staff, it’s a good time to set some business goals as well.

-I’ve been reading quite a few books lately and want to share two excellent ones.
-This post will cover the first.
-Look for a following post to see the other book.
+I’ve been reading quite a few books lately and want to share an excellent one.

 Create Distinction, by Scott McKain